Creekwood Physiotherapy

 Age-related balance disorders: As people age, they may experience age-related changes in their vestibular system, leading to balance problems and an increased risk of falls.
 Vestibular therapy can help improve balance, reduce the risk of falls, and enhance overall stability in older adults.

-Experience the Healing Touch of Physiotherapy -
+Experience the Recovering Touch of Physiotherapy -

 Book Your Session Today